Henrik Boije – Zebrafish neuronal networks

 Nerve cells that affect animal locomotion

-Recently, a population of interneurons that are essential for coordinating locomotion in the horse and mouse has been identified.
-Our research focuses on increasing the understanding of how these cells affect an animal’s motion pattern.
-One hypothesis is that interneurons function as a gear box that allows the animal to switch between different speeds or gaits by adjusting and stabilizing the frequency of the motor neurons.
-To find out if this is correct, knowledge is needed about how this cell population is formed, how the cells are integrated in the network, and how they signal during locomotion and what effect this has.
+One hypothesis is that these interneurons function like a gearbox, enabling the animal to switch between different speeds or gaits by modulating and stabilizing the firing frequency of motor neurons.
+To test this hypothesis, we need to understand how this cell population is generated, how the cells are integrated into the neural network, how they signal during movement, and what effects their activity has on motor output.

 Zebrafish as model organism

-Zebrafish is an ideal model organism for finding the answers to these questions.
-The use of powerful genetic tools, in combination with that the fish have transparent fry, allows us to image and manipulate nerve cells in intact animals.
-We use time-lapse imaging of fluorescent reporter lines to reveal how cells are generated and integrated within the locomotor circuitry.
-Genetically encoded calcium-indicators provide a direct link between signalling at a cellular level and functional output in the form of swimming behaviour.
+The zebrafish is an ideal model organism for answering these questions.
+Its transparent larvae, combined with powerful genetic tools, enable us to image and manipulate nerve cells in intact, living animals.
+Using time-lapse imaging of fluorescent reporter lines, we can track how specific cells are generated and integrated into the locomotor circuitry.
+Genetically encoded calcium indicators provide a direct link between neural activity at the cellular level and functional output in the form of swimming behaviour.

-See a the film from Swedish Foundation for Strategic Research about Henrik Boije's research: "Zebrafish help scientists understand the nervous system".
+Watch a film from Swedish Foundation for Strategic Research about Henrik Boije's research: "Zebrafish help scientists understand the nervous system".

 A genetically engineered spinal cord (photo: Silvia Vicenzi)